RobertoRoos/sawIntuitiveResearchKitWiki/MacBuild.md

  * `SAW_sawIntuitiveResearchKit` checked
  * `SAW_sawRobotIO1394` checked

 You should be able to configure and generate in CMake.
 In your build tree for cisst-saw, `make -j`.
-No need to build.
+No need to install.

 # Run the code